Louiszk/ADAS-many-tools/README.md

 Options:
 - `--name`: Target system name
 - `--problem`: Problem statement to solve
-- `--materialize`: Materialize meta system first (should be set for the first start)
 - `--reinstall`: Reinstall dependencies (should be set for the first start)
 - `--optimize-system`: Name of existing system to optimize
 - `--no-keep-template`: Do not keep the docker image template